Juanfran (footballer, born 1976)

-Juan Francisco García García (born 15 July 1976), known as Juanfran, is a Spanish former professional footballer, currently a manager.
-Mainly a left-back, he could also play as a central defender.
+Juan Francisco García García (born 15 July 1976), known as Juanfran, is a Spanish former professional footballer who played mainly a left-back but also as a central defender.
+He is the manager of Primera Federación club Arenteiro.

-He started and finished his extensive career with Levante, which he represented in all three major levels of Spanish football, going on to amass La Liga totals of 382 games and six goals over 15 seasons and also appearing in the competition for Valencia, Celta and Zaragoza.
+He started and finished his extensive career with Levante, which he represented across all three major levels of Spanish football, going on to amass La Liga totals of 382 games and six goals over 15 seasons and also appearing in the competition for Valencia, Celta and Zaragoza.
 He also played in Turkey, the Netherlands and Greece.

 Juanfran represented Spain at the 2002 World Cup.